uccser/cs-field-guide/text/curriculum-guides/ncea/en-assessment-guide-level-2-introduction.md

 Human Computer Interaction is straightforward, and we provide one 2.44 guide for it.
 Note that the requirements for 2.44 HCI are different to 1.44 HCI.

+In particular, students only need to discuss **one** interface.
+They should not discuss a second one or attempt to do comparisons, as this implies they did not read the requirements of the standard.

+Reciting well known examples of heuristics (e.g. you turn off the Windows computer by clicking the "Start" button) is not a good idea, because it is poorly personalised.

 ## Order of Topics and Presentation

 The three topics can be completed in any order, although encoding is best covered after representing data.